Phonics: The Reading Wars – phonics vs. whole language

 Phonics was a popular way to learn reading in the 19th century.
 William Holmes McGuffey (1800–1873), an American educator, author, and Presbyterian minister who had a lifelong interest in teaching children, compiled the first four of the McGuffey Readers in 1836.

 Then, in 1841 Horace Mann, the Secretary of the Massachusetts Board of Education, advocated for a whole-word method of teaching reading to replace phonics.
 Rudolf Flesch advocated for a return to phonics in his book Why Johnny Can't Read (1955).

-The whole-word method received support from Kenneth J. Goodman who wrote an article in 1967 entitled Reading: A psycholinguistic guessing game.
+The whole-word method received support from Kenneth J. Goodman who wrote an article in 1967 titled Reading: A psycholinguistic guessing game.
 In it, he says efficient reading is the result of the "skill in selecting the fewest, most productive cues necessary to produce guesses which are right the first time".
 Although not supported by scientific studies, the theory became very influential as the whole language method.
 Since the 1970s some whole language supporters such as Frank Smith, are unyielding in arguing that phonics should be taught little, if at all.

 Yet other researchers say instruction in phonics and phonemic awareness are "critically important" and "essential" to develop early reading skills.
 In 2000, the US National Reading Panel identified five ingredients of effective reading instruction, of which phonics is one; the other four are phonemic awareness, fluency, vocabulary and comprehension.
 Reports from other countries, such as the Australian report on Teaching reading (2005) and the Independent review of the teaching of early reading (Rose Report 2006) from the UK have also supported the use of phonics.

 Some notable researchers have clearly stated their disapproval of whole language.
 Cognitive neuroscientist Stanislas Dehaene has said, "cognitive psychology directly refutes any notion of teaching via a 'global' or 'whole language' method."
 He goes on to talk about "the myth of whole-word reading" (also: sight words), saying it has been refuted by recent experiments.
 "We do not recognize a printed word through a holistic grasping of its contours, because our brain breaks it down into letters and graphemes."
 Mark Seidenberg refers to whole language as a "theoretical zombie" because it persists in spite of a lack of supporting evidence.